 The City of Vadnais Heights, Minnesota, used a Clear Channel electronic billboard located near a major freeway to highlight the meeting.
 The billboard displayed the meeting information for approximately 21 days.

 A portable message sign (the type used to announce construction detours) was put up on the bridge itself to notify drivers of the meeting.

 A digital sign displayed meeting information at Vadnais Heights Commons, where the meeting took place.
 The notice ran for 21 says before the meeting.

-According to Mark, the meeting ended up attracting 230+ people, two to four-times more than the typical 40-60 people that show up for a session like this.
+The meeting ended up attracting 230+ people, two to four-times more than the typical 40-60 people that show up for a session like this.

 Clearly it worked.
 It was an impressive turnout for such an isolated project.

 During the public meeting, the project team used an online surveying tool to measure the effectiveness of each of their communication efforts.

 As you can see, each of the methods used played a role in generating turnout for the meeting.
 After “Other” (which included newspaper and newsletter, word of mouth, the sign at the Vadnais Heights Commons, Twitter, city government notifications and the road sign on the bridge), the email, postcard, Facebook post and the project webpage played the largest roles in drawing traffic.

 Notably, we can look at web traffic to the project web page to see how these digital efforts performed.

 In the graph above, which shows traffic to the project website, the first bump occurred after two of the involved Cities posted a link to the project website on their websites.
 The second bump occurs after residents received a postcard about the project.
 The last and largest bump occurs as a result of the Facebook sponsorship.